pedrobarbs/Interceptr.NET/README.md

 And thats it, now you're ready to go!

 ## Contributing
 This library is an open-source project, you can contribute by bringing new ideas to discussion at github or reporting bugs.
 Once a change is accepted, it will be up for grab.
-Fork the repository, apply code changes and then create a pull-request targeting the original repository on branch **main**.
+Please read more at [CONTRIBUTING](./CONTRIBUTING.md).